How to Make Dried Orange Slices for Decoration

 What You Will Need

-You don’t need any fancy tools or equipment that’s what makes this so easy!
+You don’t need any fancy tools or equipment to make dried orange slices.
+That’s what makes this so easy!
+Here is what we’ll be using.

 • Oranges